Union College: Athletics

-Intercollegiate competition is offered in 26 sports; for men, in baseball, basketball, crew, cross-country, football, ice hockey, lacrosse, soccer, swimming, tennis, and indoor and outdoor track; and for women, in basketball, crew, cross-country, field hockey, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track, and volleyball.
+Intercollegiate competition is offered in 27 sports; for men, in baseball, basketball, crew, cross-country, football, ice hockey, lacrosse, soccer, swimming, tennis, and indoor and outdoor track; and for women, in basketball, crew, cross-country, field hockey, flag football, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track, and volleyball.
 Union today participates in the National Collegiate Athletic Association (NCAA), the Liberty League, ECAC Hockey and the Eastern College Athletic Conference (ECAC).
 Men's and women's ice hockey compete at the NCAA Division I level; all other sports compete at the NCAA Division III level.

 All club sports are administered through the student activities office.
 The most active and popular clubs are baseball, bowling, fencing, golf, ice hockey, karate, rugby, skiing, volleyball, and ultimate frisbee.
 An extensive intramural program is offered in a wide range of sports along with noncredit physical education classes as part of the wellness program.

 Facilities include the Frank L. Messa Rink at the Achilles Center, the David Breazzano Fitness Center, the Travis J. Clark Strength Training Facility, the David A. Viniar Athletic Center, and Frank Bailey Field.

-Union has hosted the two longest games in NCAA Men's Hockey History, losing both by identical 3–2 scores: The longest game in NCAA hockey history was played on March 12, 2010.
-Quinnipiac University defeated Union College, 3–2, in the ECAC Hockey League Quarter-Finals after 90:22 of overtime.
+Union has hosted the two longest games in NCAA men's hockey history, losing both by identical 3–2 scores.
+The longest game in NCAA hockey history was played on March 12, 2010.
+Quinnipiac University defeated Union College, 3–2, in the ECAC Hockey League quarter-finals after 90:22 of overtime.
 Greg Holt scored the winning goal just after 1:00 am local time.
 The second-longest game in NCAA hockey history was played on March 5, 2006.
 Yale University defeated Union College, 3–2, in the ECAC Hockey League first-round playoff game after 81:35 of overtime.
 David Meckler scored the winning goal with Yale shorthanded.

 The Union football team went undefeated during the 1989 regular season, going 10–0.
 They lost to Dayton in the Amos Alonzo Stagg Bowl for the NCAA Division III Football Championship, 17–7.